meilisearch/documentation/learn/core_concepts/relevancy.md

 ### Sorting and custom ranking rules

 MeiliSearch allows users to define [sorting order at query time](/reference/features/sorting.md) by using the [`sort` search parameter](/reference/features/search_parameters.md#sort).
-There is some overlap between sorting and ranking rules, but the two do have different uses.
+There is some overlap between sorting and custom ranking rules, but the two do have different uses.

 In general, `sort` will be most useful when you want to allow users to define what type of results they want to see first.
 A good use-case for `sort` is creating a webshop interface where customers can sort products by descending or ascending product price.